jpritikin/coach/content/docs/psychedelics/salvia.md

 ### Revisiting Prior Work

 I have described a particular way to navigate the salvia trip.
 Those who learn this navigational approach, let us call them salvia psychonauts.
-All human research on salvia should be revisited to consider including a comparison group of salvia psychonauts.
+Human research on salvia should be revisited to consider including a comparison group of salvia psychonauts.
 For example:

 *   Subjective effects: Relative to passives on the HRS, I would expect psychonuats to find less somaesthesia, neutral affect, less impaired cognition, less perceptual distortion, high volition, and similarly high intensity.
 *   Functional connectivity: Recent work has compared brains of healthy hallucinogen-using adults with and without salvia.[^doss2020] This prompts similar imaging experiments involving salvia psychonauts.